adaface-neurips/adaface/README.md

 The AdaFace encoder is wrapped in the class [AdaFaceWrapper](/adaface/adaface_wrapper.py) for easy integration with other applications.

 `AdaFace-Animate` is an example of integrating AdaFace with AnimateDiff and ID-Animator for subject-driven video generation.
 The code is available at [AdaFace-Animate](https://huggingface.co/spaces/adaface-neurips/adaface-animate/tree/main).
 The online demo is available at [AdaFace-Animate Demo](https://huggingface.co/spaces/adaface-neurips/adaface-animate).

+`RestorerID-AdaFace` is a personalized face restoration pipeline enhanced with AdaFace.
+The code is available at [RestorerID-AdaFace](https://github.com/adaface-neurips/RestorerID-adaface).
+It is based on [RestorerID](https://github.com/YingJiacheng/RestorerID).